SystemCraftsman/super-plumber-bros-demo/README.md

 You can run each service with `./mvnw clean package quarkus:dev` command.
 You will need to configure a PostgreSQL database for each service.

-## Kafka Connect with the Debezium Conenctor
+## Kafka Connect with the Debezium Connector

 You will need to run a Kafka Connect instance with the given configurations under `resources`.